How this couple paid off $200,000 of debt in 2 years

 Plus, there was a perk to the long hours.
 "I was working 80 hours a week.
 When you work that much, there's no time to spend money."

-She was eventually able to leave that job and is now a federal public defender.
+She was eventually able to leave that job and is now an assistant federal public defender.

 They negotiate everything